 Each group is aligned to one of our strategic directions, with members providing expert knowledge, advice, and strong community connections.
-A phased implementation approach for each committee will be adopted with a draft timeline for establishment listed below.
+A phased implementation approach for each committee will be adopted.
+Timelines for establishment will be reviewed after Council's decision on the Draft Revised Delivery Program and Operational Plan.